Common Types of Cranes | Single Girder EOT Crane | EOT crane manufacturer in Mumbai

 • Semi-Gantry Crane: One side is supported by legs, while the other runs along a rail system, making it ideal for facilities with limited floor space.

-Applications: These cranes are used for handling large components or products that need to be moved over large distances.
+Applications: As a result, These cranes are used for handling large components or products that need to be moved over large distances.
 They are widely used in the transportation of oversized equipment, containers, and heavy parts in manufacturing.

 4. Tower Cranes